 Believe it or not, you can experience Singapore on a budget!
 There's no need to sacrifice meals or sell plasma to explore Southeast Asia's interesting little city-island-country.

 Singapore has always been the bane of backpackers and budget travelers.
-With a nefarious reputation of being expensive, made even worse by the numerous possibilities to be fined, many travelers in Southeast Asia give Singapore only a few days or opt to skip it altogether.
+With a nefarious reputation of being expensive, made even worse by the numerous opportunities to be fined, many travelers in Southeast Asia give Singapore only a few days or opt to skip it altogether.

 Despite having lots to offer (including the best airport in the world), Singapore's reputation on the Banana Pancake Trail is more or less all about shopping and as a great layover destination.